Frequently Asked Questions

 Unfortunately, yes.
 Increased maternal weight can have a profound negative effect on the IVF procedure and its outcome:

-More medication needed to stimulate the ovaries
+1. More medication is needed to stimulate the ovaries

-Lower egg quality
+2. Lower egg quality

-The safety of the egg retrieval procedure
+3. The safety of the egg retrieval procedure

-Decreased uterine receptivity
+4. Decreased uterine receptivity

-Increased risk of baby’s heart defects
+5. Increased risk of the baby’s heart defects

 How long does it take to complete Frozen Embryo Transfer Treatment?